Hello! I’m a backend developer on the Wadiz Funding Development Team.

 [XHR] 'POST: /.../../add'

-Is the problem that it's being called twice from the client?
+Is the problem that it's being called twice by the client?

-Normally, we would work with a front-end developer to limit the button to a single click.
+Normally, we would work with a front-end developer to ensure that a button can only be clicked once.
 However, that’s not feasible at the moment.
-The reason is: ‘Are there any relevant policies in the requirements?’
+The reason is: ‘'Are there any relevant policies in the requirements?'’
 Defining user behavior is both a requirement and a policy.
 Below is the card registration API flowchart.

 flowchart

 In other words, the policy here is that no matter how many times the user makes a request, the server automatically filters the results so that only one card is displayed.
 The fact that the client makes multiple requests is not an issue at all.
 Therefore, this issue should be viewed as a problem originating on the server side.
-The server.
+It is the server’s responsibility.

 There must be something unusual about it.

 So, how should the server have worked?
-According to the policy, only one card should be held, so if two cards are received, one should be deleted.
-However, instead of deleting it, the request was accepted as-is and the card was registered anew.
+According to the policy, only one card should be held, so if two cards were received, one should have been deleted.
+However, instead of deleting it, the server was accepting the request as is and registering a new one.
 Here, we can redefine the issue: ‘The server’s defense logic does not function in certain situations.’

-This isn’t something that happens every time the function is called; it only occurs under certain specific conditions, so now we need to identify those conditions.
+This isn't something that happens with every call; it only occurs under certain "specific conditions," so now we need to identify those "conditions."

 There are currently three or more instances of duplication

-What's unusual is that whenever the duplicates pile up, the screen always freezes.Screen freezing’ occurs.
+What's unusual is that whenever duplicates accumulate, the screen always freezes.screen freezing’ occurs.

 Card Registration Screen

-When I clicked the [Next] button on the screen above, the screen should have advanced, but it froze.
-What’s more, the developer tools didn’t even log any API calls.
+When I clicked the [Next] button on the screen above, the page should have advanced, but it froze.
+In fact, there wasn’t even a record of the API call in the developer tools.
 This turned out to be a huge clue!

 If the Chrome browser hits a timeout after making an API call, it automatically retries the request.
 In other words, it waits for a response until the timeout occurs and logs the result in the developer tools.
 However, if no log appears, it means the server is not responding.

-Why is the server still holding onto the request?
-The logic was implemented according to the policy, so when duplicate requests arrived, it should have filtered them to accept only one and discarded the other.
-Based on the log below, the culprit definitely points to the server.
+Why is the server still processing requests?
+The logic was implemented according to the policy, so when duplicate requests arrived, it should have filtered them to accept only one and rejected the other.
+Based on the logs below, it’s clear that the server is the culprit.

 2023-12-28 13:45:56.081 [wadiz] Call started